SQL Command Categories and Examples Cheat Sheet

 Aggregation Keywords

-: Groups rows sharing a property.HAVING
+GROUP BY: Groups rows sharing a property.HAVING: Filters grouped rows.

 Joins